Decrease a Stitch was Revised by Janice Jones on 6-29-2021

 There are dozens of ways to make increases which designers use for the decorative purposes.
-Videos presented on this page show you only two popular methods of decreasing stitches:
+In this tutorial I will be discussing these different methods:

 You can make decreasing either in the knit row ( K2tog = knit 2 stitches together) or in the purl row (p2tog = purl 2 stitches together ).